sumanth7-gif/ad-campaign-agent/EVALUATION.md

 ## Limitations

 - Creative quality depends on model capabilities and cannot be fully automated
-- No automatic retry mechanism for failed schema validation (would require LLM re-invocation)
+- No automatic retry mechanism for failed schema validation (model fallback handles inference failures, but schema errors require manual correction)
 - Budget allocation is model-driven; no heuristic optimization beyond basic checks
 - Limited to English-language briefs
 - Hallucination check is keyword-based (explainable but not fully semantic)

 ## Prompt Choices & Validation